hazybluedot/manager_review/README.md

 nicknames.

 ````
-In section 2:00 Tu/Th, Team 1 who is "Joe Smith"?
+In section 2:00 Tu/Th, Team 3 who is "Joe Schmoe"?
+1) Joeseph Schmoe
+2) Sean Penn
+3) John Cusack
+4) Emma Watson
+5) Kevin Smith
+Choose one or write in:
 ````

 Determine the full name of the student referenced and type it at the prompt and press `Enter`

 ````
-In section 2:00 Tu/Th, Team 1 who is "Joe Smith"?
-Joseph Smith
+In section 2:00 Tu/Th, Team 3 who is "Joe Schmoe"?
-In section 12:30 Tu/Th, Team 5 who is "Sue Lee"?
+1) Joeseph Schmoe
+2) Sean Penn
+3) John Cusack
+4) Emma Watson
+5) Kevin Smith
+Choose one or write in: 1
 ````

-If the name you enter isn't found in gradebook the prompt will repeat until you enter a name that exists.
+When entering a name manually, if the name you enter isn't found in gradebook the prompt will repeat until you enter a name that exists.
 Additional prompts will continue to appear as long as there are unmatched names.
 Once all names have been matched the program will continue with the review phase.
 All name associations are stored in a file called `aliases.txt` in directory in which you ran the program.
 If you run the program again from the same location you will not be prompted for name matching again.
 If you made a mistake when matching names either edit the `aliases.txt` directly in a text editor (e.g. WordPad, Notepad, Emacs, Vim, Sublime Text... anything but MS Word, MS Word is *not* a text editor) or delete the file and start over.

 ### Review phase